Consciousness: Measurement via verbal report

 Although verbal report is in practice the "gold standard" for ascribing consciousness, it is not the only possible criterion.
-In medicine, consciousness is assessed as a combination of verbal behavior, arousal, brain activity and purposeful movement.
+In medicine, consciousness is assessed as a combination of verbal behavior, arousal, brain activity, and purposeful movement.
 The last three of these can be used as indicators of consciousness when verbal behavior is absent.
 The scientific literature regarding the neural bases of arousal and purposeful movement is very extensive.
 Their reliability as indicators of consciousness is disputed, however, due to numerous studies showing that alert human subjects can be induced to behave purposefully in a variety of ways in spite of reporting a complete lack of awareness.
-Studies of the neuroscience of free will have also shown that the experiences that people report when they behave purposefully sometimes do not correspond to their actual behaviors or to the patterns of electrical activity recorded from their brains.
+Studies related to the neuroscience of free will have also shown that the influence consciousness has on decision-making is not always straightforward.

+Mirror test and contingency awareness

 Another approach applies specifically to the study of self-awareness, that is, the ability to distinguish oneself from others.
 In the 1970s Gordon Gallup developed an operational test for self-awareness, known as the mirror test.
 The test examines whether animals are able to differentiate between seeing themselves in a mirror versus seeing other animals.
 The classic example involves placing a spot of coloring on the skin or fur near the individual's forehead and seeing if they attempt to remove it or at least touch the spot, thus indicating that they recognize that the individual they are seeing in the mirror is themselves.
 Humans (older than 18 months) and other great apes, bottlenose dolphins, orcas, pigeons, European magpies and elephants have all been observed to pass this test.
+While some other animals like pigs have been shown to find food by looking into the mirror.

+Contingency awareness is another such approach, which is basically the conscious understanding of one's actions and its effects on one's environment.
+It is recognized as a factor in self-recognition.
+The brain processes during contingency awareness and learning is believed to rely on an intact medial temporal lobe and age.
+A study done in 2020 involving transcranial direct current stimulation, Magnetic resonance imaging (MRI) and eyeblink classical conditioning supported the idea that the parietal cortex serves as a substrate for contingency awareness and that age-related disruption of this region is sufficient to impair awareness.